 The bill, S.B.
 No. 3075, amends the Transportation Code to enhance the powers of regional transportation authorities, particularly regarding the management and allocation of sales and use tax revenues.
 A new section, 452.204, establishes a General Mobility Program that allows a unit of election within an authority to enter into agreements with a subregional board to allocate up to 25% of its sales and use tax revenue for various mobility projects, including the construction and maintenance of roads, sidewalks, and traffic control improvements.
 Additionally, the bill stipulates that 50% of the allocated funds will be available at the start of the fiscal year, while the remaining 50% will be accessible on a reimbursement basis.

 The bill also modifies existing provisions related to the pledging of revenue for bond security and the use of excess revenue.
-Specifically, it allows authorities to pledge not more than 75% of tax revenue for bonds and mandates that any excess revenue be used for operational expenses, reserves, and the newly established General Mobility Program.
-Furthermore, it introduces a limitation on the issuance of obligations by the authority in certain circumstances related to the financial obligations of the unit of election.
+Specifically, it limits the percentage of revenue that can be pledged from sales and use tax to no more than 75% and introduces a requirement that excess revenue be used to fund the General Mobility Program established under the new section.
+Furthermore, it adjusts the frequency of elections for withdrawal from the authority and introduces a new section that restricts the issuance of financial obligations by the authority under certain conditions.
 The changes are set to take effect on September 1, 2025.

 Statutes affected: Introduced: Transportation Code 452.357, Transportation Code 452.358, Transportation Code 452.651 (Transportation Code 452)